bablokb/circuitpython-clock/README.md

 Hardware Hacking
 ----------------

-To support alternative hardware, you have to implement a few lines of python-code.
+To support alternative hardware, you might have to implement a few lines of python-code.
+You need a suitable `configuration.py` and maybe a hardware-config-file.

-... (to be written)
+The `configuration.py` not only contains settings, it also creates the Python-objects wrapping the hardware.
+The `template`-directory contains a few sample configuration files.

+For battery-level and pin-alarm the necessary code is in `src/config` in a file named `<board-id>.py` (with "-" replaced by "_" in the board-id).
+If you don't care about battery-level and your wakeup-pin is pulled low, the default (in `src/config/def_config.py`) will be sufficient.